> Tempering

 ALTER ACCOUNT SET AUTHENTICATION POLICY require_mfa_pol;

-One naming note worth knowing for the exam.
-The older parameter MFA_AUTHENTICATION_METHODS is being replaced by MFA_ENROLLMENT plus ENFORCE_MFA_ON_EXTERNAL_AUTHENTICATION.
-Both names may show up in C03 questions.
-Recognize either form.
+One naming change to know.
+The older parameter MFA_AUTHENTICATION_METHODS is being replaced by MFA_ENROLLMENT and ENFORCE_MFA_ON_EXTERNAL_AUTHENTICATION.
+Both names appear in C03 questions, so recognize either form.

 Whenever a stem describes a service account, ETL job, or CI/CD pipeline, key-pair is the answer.
 The flow has four steps:

-- No password is sent.
+4. No password is sent.
 No password is required.
-That’s the trap.
+That is the trap.

 -- On the user object